Barking dogs

 To keep your dog safe and for the safety of others, dogs cannot roam freely in public places.
 It’s important to make sure your pet is safely contained in your yard at all times.
 Your dog should not be able to go over, under or through your fence or gate.

 Have you found a roaming dog?
-If safe to do so, you can take the dogs the nearest vet to be scanned for a microchip and if identified the owner can be notified.
-If the dog's ownership cannot be established, the dog is required to be taken to one of Council's animal care facilities.
+If safe to do so, you can take the dog to your nearest vets or a FindMyOwner scanning location to be scanned for a microchip and if identified the owner can be notified.
+If the dog’s ownership cannot be established, the dog is required to be taken to one of Council’s Animal Care Facilities.

 If you know where a roaming dog lives and you can safely secure it, contact the owner as soon as possible.